AdobeDocs/experience-platform.en/help/xdm/schema/industries/travel-hospitality.md

 description: View an entity relationship diagram (ERD) that describes a standardized data model for the travel and hospitality industry, compatible with Experience Data Model (XDM) for use in Adobe Experience Platform.
 ---

-# Travel and hospitality industry data model ERD
+# [!UICONTROL Travel and hospitality] industry data model ERD

 The following entity relationship diagram (ERD) represents a standardized data model for the travel and hospitality industry.